An Education for Life

 Normally, Americans think of a school as a place where one generation passes down basic skills and culture to the next.
 From this perspective, a school only exists to cover a curriculum, not to develop character and self-esteem.

 But in all too many traditional and highly competitive schools, students memorize facts and concepts with little understanding, only to quickly forget them when exams are over.
-Studies show that many bright students are passive learners.
+Many bright students are passive learners.
 They coast through school, earning high grades, but rarely pushing themselves to read material that hasn’t been assigned, ask probing questions, challenge their teacher’s cherished opinions, or think for themselves.
 They typically want teachers to hand them the “right answer.”
 The problem isn’t with today’s children, but with today’s schools.
 Children are as gifted, curious, and creative as they ever were, when they’re working on something that captures their interest and which they have voluntarily chosen to explore.

 Montessori schools work to develop culturally literate children and nurture their fragile sparks of curiosity, creativity, and intelligence.
 They have a very different set of priorities from traditional schools, and a very low regard for mindless memorization and superficial learning.